Every year that I have had a garden, I have grown basil.

 To celebrate the harvest, I usually have a “Pesto Party,” and invite friends over to share in the bounty and make enough pesto for their families to last through the winter.

-After a bit of experimenting, this is my new, non-dairy pesto version.
-It tastes like the Italian pesto I know and love, and it happens to be raw, vegan and Paleo-friendly, too!
+After a bit of experimenting, this is my new, vegan pesto version.
+It tastes like the Italian pesto I know and love, and it happens to be dairy-free and Paleo, too!

 - Place the zucchini in the food processor fitted with an S-blade and process until smooth.